mohitpai/journey-optimizer.en/help/using/start/guardrails.md

 * The number of activities in a journey is limited to 50.
 The number of activities is displayed on the upper left section of the journey canvas.
 This will help in readability, QA and troubleshooting.
 * As you publish journeys, we automatically scale and adjust to ensure maximum throughput and stability.
 As you near the milestone of 100 live journeys at one time, you will see a notification appear in the UI on this achievement.
 If you see this notification and have a need to extend your journeys beyond 100 live journeys at a time, please create a ticket for customer care and we will help you reach your goals.
+* When using an audience qualification in a journey, that audience qualification activity may take up to 10 minutes to be active and listen to profiles entering or exiting the audience.

 ### General actions {#general-actions-g}